Expand / Collapse

 Comparability over Time

 In 2005 the mode of data collection was changed and data was no longer collected during a set timeframe but during the entire year.
 Due to this change results from 2005 onward are only partially comparable to prior studies.
 To improve the implementation of the ILO Labour-Force-Concept since 2005 the questions on labour force participation as well as the field work were adapted.
 Comparisons over time thus might be influenced by changes in methodology (For more information see: Statistisches Bundesamt, 2012: Methodeninformation.
 Mikrozensus und Arbeitskräfteerhebung: Ergebnisse zur Erwerbstätigkeit ab dem Jahr 2011.
-Wiesbaden [.pdf] (in german)).
+Wiesbaden [.pdf]).

 Since a new sample was drawn for the 2016 Microcensus, comparability with previous years is limited.